 And how does Kanye follow such a highwire debut act?
 By retaining the songcraft, lyrical acrobatics, and unadulterated ambition that marked his first record and adding an orchestra.
 The richly realized – and even more richly felt – Late Registration is a master class in musicianship, the kind of sophomore album artists would trade their souls in a Faustian bargain to make.
 Spending a year (and $2 million of his own money) into its creation more than paid off; West’s ambition resulted in such indelible classics as “Hey Mama,” “Diamonds From Sierra Leone,” and “Gold Digger,” the latter of which remains as jarringly brazen now as it did over a decade ago.

 4. Kendrick Lamar – ‘To Pimp a Butterfly’ (2016)

 The leap forward from Kendrick Lamar’s good kid, m.A.A.d.
 City to To Pimp a Butterfly is nothing short of astonishing.
-Where the former was an album that redefined West Coast hip-hop for a new millennium with carefully-written production and an ear for storytelling, the latter is a tapestry of the African-American experience utilizing the culture’s every major musical style of the 20th century; a sonic bridge from the slave ships to the ghettos still torn asunder by police brutality.
+Where the former was an album that redefined West Coast hip-hop for a new millennium with carefully-written production and an ear for storytelling, the latter is a tapestry of the African-American experience utilizing every major musical style of the culture in the 20th century; a sonic bridge from the slave ships to the ghettos still torn asunder by police brutality.
 It is among the most vital pieces of art of the African-American experience in any medium.
 It is loud, it is proud, and it is transcendent.

 3. Kendrick Lamar – ‘DAMN.’
 (2018)